SE-Projekt-LED-Detection/LED-Detection/docs/source/entities/bsp/homography_pipeline.rst

 Homography Pipeline
 ====================

-The homography pipeline provides an homography matrix for estimating the transformation between two images.
+The homography pipeline provides a homography matrix for estimating the transformation between two images.
 With this matrix, it is possible to calculate the locations of the led coordinates in the second image with the prior knowledge of the location of the leds in the reference image.